ryanbae89/news_analyzer/doc/ComponentDesign.md

 **Relation with other components**:

-`topic_model` and `doc_topic` are the topic model. `topic_model` is used to tag each article in the corpus with certain related topics. `doc_topic` is used to evaluate the created topics from the corpus, and also to assign topics to the query article so that k-NN algorithm can retreive recommended articles.
+`topic_word` and `doc_topic` are the topic model. `topic_word` is used to tag each article in the corpus with certain related topics. `doc_topic` is used to evaluate the created topics from the corpus, and also to assign topics to the query article so that k-NN algorithm can retreive recommended articles.

 ### Sentiment Predictor